LebJe/toml.lua/README.md

 	--- Allow non-ASCII characters in strings (as opposed to their escaped form, e.g. `\u00DA`). allow_unicode_strings = true,

-	--- Allow integers with `toml.formatting.int.binary` to be emitted as binary.
-(Not implemented yet) allowBinaryIntegers = true,
+	--- Allow integers with `toml.formatting.int.binary` to be emitted as binary. allowBinaryIntegers = true,

-	--- Allow integers with `toml.formatting.int.octal` to be emitted as octal.
-(Not implemented yet) allowOctalIntegers = true,
+	--- Allow integers with `toml.formatting.int.octal` to be emitted as octal. allowOctalIntegers = true,

-	--- Allow integers with `toml.formatting.int.hexadecimal` to be emitted as hexadecimal.
-(Not implemented yet) allowHexadecimalIntegers = true,
+	--- Allow integers with `toml.formatting.int.hexadecimal` to be emitted as hexadecimal. allowHexadecimalIntegers = true,

 	--- Apply indentation to tables nested within other tables/arrays.